AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

-   Decide on a license as early as possible - us only open-source licenses unless there is special reason.
+   * Decide (with stakeholders) on a license as early as possible - use only open-source licenses unless there is special reason.
      You don't have to actually open right away.
+   * Try to focus on using similarly licensed things.

 Publication and release
 ~~~~~~~~~~~~~~~~~~~~~~~